russss/sarfetcher/README.md

 # SARFetcher

-Fetches Sentinel-1 synthetic aperture radar imagery for a particular area.
+Fetches Sentinel-1 synthetic aperture radar imagery for a particular area, and apply some processing to combine bands into an RGB image.

 ## Requirements